Friday, January 27, 2012

 If you like things hot, add red pepper flakes

-optional: 1-2 ounces of Mexcian tequila ( we didn't add it)
+Optional: 1-2 ounces of Mexican tequila (we did not add it)

 Directions: